hdrhbbu1/www/content/articles/2017-06-10-casual-ableism/index.md

-After I received my rental wheelchair, my perspective on the world shifted in a very physical sense &mdash; standing, I last measured over six-feet &mdash; but int the chair, I see the world from a reduced height.
+After I received my rental wheelchair, my perspective on the world shifted in a very physical sense &mdash; standing, I last measured over six-feet &mdash; but in the chair, I see the world from a reduced height.
 I'm relating to normal objects very differently, pushing up to the counter and locking my brakes rather than grotesquely dragging my body with crutches to the nearest chair, only hoping I could make it before the dizziness and disorientation took over.